hytechcamps/machine-learning/Challenges.md

 There are [several worksheets](https://machinelearningforkids.co.uk/#!/worksheets) available online for the Machine Learning For Kids platform.
 Feel free to try any of them that look interesting!

 ### Beginner
+These worksheets are a little simpler:

 - [Shy Panda](https://github.com/IBM/taxinomitis-docs/raw/master/project-worksheets/pdf/worksheet-shypanda.pdf): Make a dancing panda that gets shy and stops dancing if it sees you looking.
 - [Car or Cup](https://github.com/IBM/taxinomitis-docs/raw/master/project-worksheets/pdf/worksheet-carorcup.pdf): Train the computer to be able to sort photos into groups.

 ### Intermediate
+This worksheet is a little more complex:

 - [Judge a Book](https://github.com/IBM/taxinomitis-docs/raw/master/project-worksheets/pdf/worksheet-judgeabook-easy.pdf): Create a model to recognize the genre of books based on their cover art.